 Haptic / Tactile touchscreen

 Haptic technology has been used by Blackberry and Nokia for their touchscreen smartphones targeted towards the enterprise market.
-This technology provides a tactile feedback on a touch action on the screen thus providing an immediate and unmistakable confirmation to the user.
+This technology provides tactile feedback on a touch action on the screen thus providing an immediate and unmistakable confirmation to the user.
 Haptic technology has been found to significantly improve user performance, accuracy and satisfaction while typing on a touchscreen.

 Gorilla Glass is a special alkali-aluminosilicate glass shield with exceptional damage resistance that helps protect mobile displays from scratches, drops, and bumps of everyday use.
-Many companies like Motorola, Samsung and Nokia are now using Gorilla Glass to make their mobile displays more durable and reliable.
+Most phone companies like Samsung, Xiaomi, Oppo, Vivo, and Nokia are now using Gorilla Glass to make their mobile displays more durable and reliable.
 It is always better to go for a smartphone with Gorilla Glass for that added protection and peace of mind.

 So next time someone asks you about their TFT vs IPS capacitive touchscreen, or ask you for advice about mobile display types, you are now more informed.